 appearance of a twin that has "vanished".

 How is this syndrome identified?
-It's diagnosed by use of an ultrasound machine.
+It's diagnosed by use of ultrasound technology.
 Pregnant women will usually have an ultrasound at week six or seven of gestation to verify the pregnancy.
-The doctor is able to distinguish the number of fetuses within the womb, two, and the woman is having twins.
-On the next visit, the doctor may not find both heartbeats or sacs, which indicates one of the fetuses is not present.
+The doctor is able to distinguish the number of fetuses within the womb.
+Two, and the woman is having twins.
+On the next visit, the doctor may not find both heartbeats or sacs, which indicates one of the fetuses is no longer present.

 Statistics show that this happens more in woman over thirty whom are